zxkevinxz/ai-hero/articles/future-of-typescript.md

 - Not only that, but it would de-fork TypeScript from JavaScript completely.
 There would be no need for source maps, since the source is being run at runtime.

 - Why isn't types as comments in JavaScript yet?
-- Quote from Gil Tayer
+- Quote from Gil Tayer: "It's dead in the water"
 - I think this is where JavaScript and TypeScript are going.

 - The current situation is fine.
 We could continue with a slightly forked TypeScript forever.